 The truth is, it’s not actually an either/or decision.
-These two platforms teach languages in completely different ways that compliment each other very well.
+These two platforms teach languages in completely different ways that complement each other very well.

 Memrise is very good with the same things Duolingo struggles with.
 Likewise, Duolingo can help fill the gaps where Memrise is a bit weaker.

 Memrise is much better for learning and remembering individual words or phrases.